 The Accelerated Option is for high achieving undergraduate students enrolled in TCU's College of Education.
 This option is available only to TCU undergraduates obtaining a baccalaureate degree and teacher certification in early childhood (EC-6), middle school or secondary education, or a baccalaureate degree in youth advocacy and educational studies.
-The accelerated option allows outstanding students to complete a bachelor's degree with the Master of Education (M.Ed.) in five years.
+The Accelerated Option allows outstanding students to complete a bachelor's degree with the Master of Education (M.Ed.) in five years.
 Students are eligible to apply for admission to the graduate program during the semester they complete 90 hours of undergraduate coursework.
-To be considered for admission to the accelerated master's option, students must submit a graduate program application packet.
+To be considered for admission to the Accelerated Option, students must submit a graduate program application packet.
 Only candidates demonstrating superior undergraduate academic performance and having strong recommendations are considered for admission.

-Students intending to pursue an accelerated master's option should make their plans known as early as possible; to their faculty adviser in the College of Education.
-If admitted to an accelerated master's program, students complete up to 12 hours of the M.Ed. program during the fourth year of undergraduate study.
+Students intending to pursue an Accelerated Option should make their plans known as early as possible; to their faculty adviser in the College of Education.
+If admitted to the Accelerated Program, students complete up to 12 hours of the M.Ed. program during the fourth year of undergraduate study.
 Candidates must work with their advisers to determine how the courses they take will apply to the undergraduate degree.
 During their senior year, they must complete the following classes:

 EC-6 Undergraduate Major

+EDEC 55313 Educational Assessment 3

-EDEC 55133 Reading Instruction in Grades 3-6 3
+EDEC 55663 Motivating and Managing Students in the Classroom 3

-EDSP 55663 Learner-Centered Teaching: Families 3
+EDSP 55123 Learner-Centered Teaching: Families 3

-EDUC 55980 Advanced Clinical Teaching 6
+EDUC 55293 Curriculum Workshop 3

 Middle/Secondary Undergraduate Major

 EDEC 55313 Educational Assessment 3

 EDUC 55663 Motivating and Managing Students in the Classroom 3

-EDUC 55980 Advanced Clinical Teaching 6
+EDUC 55980 Internship 3

-Youth Advocacy and Educational Studies Undergraduate Major
+Youth Advocacy a nd Educational Studies Undergraduate Major

 EDEC 55113 Schools, Curriculum and Society 3

 EDUC 55003 Diversity in American Education 3

-YAES 55510 Internship: Youth Advocacy and Educational Studies 6
+EDUC 55510 Internship: Youth Advocacy and Educational Studies 3